-Firing clay transforms it from its humble, soft beginnings into a new, durable substance, ceramic.
-Ceramics are tough, strong and similar in some ways to stone.
+Firing clay transforms it from its humble, soft beginnings into a new, durable substance: ceramic.
+Ceramics are tough and strong and similar in some ways to stone.
 Pieces of pottery have survived for thousands of years, all because clay met fire.

 The temperature needed to transform soft clay into hard ceramic is extremely high and is usually provided by a kiln.
-You cannot fire pottery in a home oven because ovens do not get up to the high temperatures of more than 1500 F that you need for firing... clay.
+You cannot fire pottery in a home oven because ovens do not get up to the high temperatures of more than 1,500 degrees Fahrenheit that you need for firing clay.

 01 of 04

 Firing is the process of bringing clay and glazes up to a high temperature.
 The final aim is to heat the object to the point that the clay and glazes are "mature"—that is, that they have reached their optimal level of melting.
 To the human eye, pots and other clay objects do not look melted; the melting that occurs is on the molecular level.
 This process is usually accomplished in two steps: bisque firing and glaze firing.

 Bisque firing refers to the first time newly shaped clay pots, or greenware, go through high-temperature heating.
 It is done to vitrify, which means, "to turn it glasslike," to a point that the pottery can have a glaze adhere to the surface.